The course is an elective for BA South and Southeast Asian Studies

 Mode of instruction

-Resits will be allowed only for the final exam if the overall grade (based on a weighted average) is less that 5.5 (=6).
-Students who have not written the final exam will not be allowed a resit.
+Resits will be allowed only for the final essay if the overall grade (based on a weighted average) is less that 5.5 (=6).

 Inspection and feedback